WheeledCord/coreboot-x210ai/README.md

 ## Status

 Boots Linux with NVMe/SATA, WiFi, Bluetooth, Ethernet, ALC1220 audio, internal eDP + external HDMI/DP, USB, and S3 resume all working.
+Only has been tested on my 165H version, with the 3000x2000 eDP display.

 Untested: TPM (Intel PTT isn't enabled in this ME), Thunderbolt/USB4, WWAN.